MikLay/Secret-Path/README.md

 # Secret-Path
-This is "Secret Path" application for the Android platform.
-The main idea of this application is to test intelligence and intuition of the user in the game format.
+This is an application called "Secret Path" for the Android platform.
+The main idea of this application is to test intelligence and intuition of the user in form of a game.

-The purpose of this mobile application is to create test for the user and interest him in tasks that need nonstandard thinking.
+The purpose of this mobile application is to test the user and interest him in tasks that need nonstandard thinking.

 This product is developed as a training project within the course "Industrial practice" of the National University of "Kyiv-Mohyla Academy".

 ## Installation
-Download `.zip` archive with our project or clone this repository with the following command:
+Download the `.zip` archive with our project or clone this repository with the following command:
 ```bash
 git clone git@github.com:MikLay/Secret-Path.git
 ```